petro-kushchak/homebridge-homepod-radio/README.md

 ## Known issues

-1. Pairing setting for Homepod:
+1. Pairing setting for Homepod (fixed by *HomePod access setup* step):

 Make sure your homepod has ```Pairing: NotNeeded``` set for RAOP protocol.
 Command
 ```